-English (Composition, and Literature) .
-4-6 1 Religion, Ethics, Logic.
-Bible, or Religion .
-6-10 Psychology Greek l Natural Sciences (Physical or Biological).
-Social Sciences At least two of the following: Economic, Government or Political Science, Sociology, Social Psychology, Education.
-4-6 4-6 the direction of the Credits Committee.
+Field English (Composition, and Literature) Semester Hours rimosophy 4-6 Distributed in at least two of the following: Introducto Philosophy, History of Philosophy, Philosophy ction Religion, Ethics, Logic. , 01 Bible, or Religion 4-6 History In the following fields: Ancient History, Euro History. .6-10 Psychology Foreign Languages: 2-4 Greek 8-12 Natural Sciences (Physical or Biological) Social Sciences At least two of the following: Economic, Government 4-6 4-6 4-6 Political Science, Sociology, Social Psychology, Ed tion. ucaexpected to meet the minimum requirements of pre-seminary studies or shall make satisfactory arrangement to make up any deficiency under the direction of the Credits Committee.
 Some recognition of compensating credit in other fields may be allowed at the discretion of the Credits Committee.
 Students in college are urged to plan their college program to conform to this recommendation.
 The subjects provided in these minimum requirements by no means include all the courses which would be profitable, but are rather a statement of minimum standards.
 A certain amount of flexibility in application of the standard is anticipated.

-All applicants for admission as regular or graduate students shall be expected to meet the minimum requirements of pre-seminary studies or shall make satisfactory arrangement to make up any deficiency under
+All applicants for admission as regular or graduate students shall be